 Actualmente no hay posiciones abiertas.

 Internships and Fellowships:

-As a result of the COVID-19 pandemic, regrettably, we are not able to accommodate any fellows or interns through 2021.
-As we get closer to 2022, we will reassess the situation in light of the recommendations from the CDC, the District of Columbia Health Department, and other public health officials.
-We will update our website with internship information for 2022 as soon as we can.
+As a result of the COVID-19 pandemic, regrettably, we are not able to accommodate any fellows or interns at this time.
+As things progress, we will reassess the situation in light of the recommendations from the CDC, the District of Columbia Health Department, and other public health officials.
+We will update our website with internship information for 2023 as soon as we can.